 Life-threatening complications, though infrequent, may develop because of the proximity of the middle ear and adjacent mastoid to the middle and posterior cranial fossa and related structures.
 Based upon its high prevalence and potential to cause serious harm, otitis media is a public health concern.

 This topic will address the etiology, diagnosis, and treatment of AOM in adults.
 Issues related to AOM in children are discussed separately.
-(See "Acute otitis media in children: Diagnosis" and "Acute otitis media in children: Epidemiology, microbiology, clinical manifestations, and complications" and "Acute otitis media in children: Treatment" and "Otitis media with effusion (serous otitis media) in children: Clinical features and diagnosis" and "Management of otitis media with effusion (serous otitis media) in children".)
+(See "Acute otitis media in children: Diagnosis" and "Acute otitis media in children: Epidemiology, microbiology, clinical manifestations, and complications" and "Acute otitis media in children: Treatment" and "Otitis media with effusion (serous otitis media) in children: Clinical features and diagnosis" and "Otitis media with effusion (serous otitis media) in children: Management".)
 Issues related to chronic otitis media in adults are also discussed separately.
 (See "Chronic otitis media, cholesteatoma, and mastoiditis in adults".)

 CLASSIFICATION OF OTITIS MEDIA